Walk in the Sand Day

 Everyone should enjoy a walk in the sand!

-We are uniting the world in a global effort to bring walkers and beach lovers from every beach around the world, to walk in the sand on March 21, 2020.
+We are uniting the world in a global effort to bring walkers and beach lovers from every beach around the world, to walk in the sand.
 Share your Walk in the Sand with us on social media or contact us for media coverage and details.

 Patti Jewel is a strong supporter of protecting the environment, preserving the beaches and sharing the beauty of this wondrous natural resource that mother nature has provided.
 As the founder of WalkintheSand.com and FloridaSmart.com, she has published content about Florida's beaches for over 10 years and is an activist in beach preservation and wildlife.